-The pandemic significantly exacerbated labor shortages in the country, resulting in a significant increase in the compensation costs for healthcare professionals; however, that trend has abated.
+The COVID-19 pandemic highlighted the need to continue to innovate, improve processes, and expand services to meet the needs of our patients, employees, and customers.
+A healthcare workforce shortage brought on by various challenges was compounded by the "burn-out" of healthcare professionals through the pandemic.
+This significantly exacerbated labor shortages in the country, resulting in a significant increase in the compensation costs for healthcare professionals; however, that trend has abated.
 Fueled by heightened demand across most specialties, nurses saw significant pay increases during the pandemic causing health systems to struggle to maintain adequate core staff levels.
-During 2022, bill rates and pay rates began to moderate as the impact of COVID was greatly reduced.
-While we believe the talent shortage is likely to persist into 2023, hospitals are continuing to balance their need for temporary talent with cost cutting measures.
-Regardless of how rates evolve, we are committed to continuing to grow our base of clinicians on assignment and growing our market share.
+During 2023, bill rates and pay rates adjusted as the impact of the pandemic continued to decline.
+While we believe the talent shortage is likely to persist into 2024, hospitals are continuing to balance their need for temporary talent with cost cutting measures.